 Joanie Guillemet, a second year student, won the 2nd year formal research development award.
 Unfortunately, she was unable to attend the exhibition.
 We wanted to congratulate her for her great work.

 As it does every year, the Montreal School of Jewellery acquires a work of art to be added to its private collection, which has been growing every year for over twenty years.
 A jury is formed to determine the winner of this prize.
-It is the necklace of the Collection the Warrior of Samy Douma which was selected this year.
+It is the necklace of the Collection Al Muharib which is pronounced The Warrior of Samy Douma which was selected this year.
 The jury was made up of renowned jewelers Sylvie Mourocq and Annegret Morf as well as Isabelle Sentenne, Administrative Technician and Communications Manager at the Institut des métiers d’art.
 In addition, a special mention was made for the quality of the work of Roxanne Faure.

 We would like to thank our partners the Cégep du Vieux Montréal and the Ministère de la Culture du Québec.
 Our thanks also go to Ormex, Coulage MD Casting, the Fondation du Cégep du Vieux Montréal, as well as all our numerous sponsors for their generosity.